 At the end of this article, I’ll share my tips on how families can help.
 For now, I want to highlight one of the best ways: reading Earth Day books.

-Earth Day books
+Earth Day books for preschoolers

 Reading Earth Day books teaches kids to not be wasteful, to appreciate what we have, and to be satisfied with enough.
 While we honor the planet and bring awareness to the environment on Earth Day, it’s important to sow these values not just once a year, but every day.